boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 4. Have something I am willing to show off in terms of code.

 To start what we need is some thought and design.
 I suspect that pretty much any search engine you name started with some simple ideas which were then executed on.
-First thing I am going to choose is what language I&#8217;m going to write things in.
+First thing I am going to choose is what language I'm going to write things in.
 I considered doing this in Java, C# or Python, but in the end decided to go with PHP for a few reasons.
-The first being that there isn&#8217;t really an existing implementation out there for PHP and more importantly I want to use this as a way of proving I have some PHP skills.
+The first being that there isn't really an existing implementation out there for PHP and more importantly I want to use this as a way of proving I have some PHP skills.

 A search engine really only has a few parts.
 A crawler to pull external documents down ready to be indexed, an index which is where the documents are stored in an inverted tree and a documentstore for keeping the documents.

 For the WebCrawler I am just going to use a very simple FOR(X) GET X; simple PHP script.
 This should be more than enough to get us started indexing.
 There are other crawlers out there writing in PHP such as Sphider, but really we only need something simple.

-For the actual implementation of the index and documentstore I&#8217;m going to build the following parts with each designed to be independent of others.
+For the actual implementation of the index and documentstore I'm going to build the following parts with each designed to be independent of others.

-index &#8211; This is going to handle creating and reading the &#8220;fast&#8221; lookups.
+index &#8211; This is going to handle creating and reading the "fast" lookups.

 documentstore &#8211; This is going to handle the management of documents.